djnavarro/sampling-differences/data/README.md

 # Data

-This folder should contain the cleaned data sets.
-There should be one `.csv` file (ideally) per experiment, and the files should adhere to the standard naming scheme.
-If there is an experiment called "urntask", for instance, the corresponding data set should be called `data_urntask.csv`.

-The data files should be generated automatically, using the scripts in the [preprocessing](./preprocessing) folder.
+This folder contains the cleaned data sets.
+It includes `.csv` file per experiment.
+These files are generated automatically, using the script in the [preprocessing](./preprocessing) folder.
 They should not be edited by hand, nor should any of the analysis files alter these data files.

+## Data dictionaries

+TBA

+## Style guide

 To the extent that this is possible, the format of a data file should adhere to the idea of "tidy data".
 Each row should describe a single observation